Temple University Hall of Famer, NBA & European veteran, Terence Stansbury.

 Stansbury trialed for Team USA’s 1983 Pan-American Games squad, then, in 1984, was one of the select group, invited to participate in Team USA’s Olympic Trials.
 Terence details great moments from both experiences, including his first (in person) meeting with Charles Barkley and rooming with another future Hall of Famer, John Stockton.

 We chat about the famous 1984 NBA Draft, where the Dallas Mavericks selected Terence with the 15th overall pick.
 We cover his brief, yet intriguing, tenure with the Mavs, before the trade that sent him to the Indiana Pacers, where he played two of his three NBA seasons.

-One of the Google searches that I did, whilst researching Terence’s career, led to the below photo of Paul Mokeski.
+One of the Google searches that I did, whilst researching Terence’s career, led to this photo of Paul Mokeski.
 As luck would have it, there’s a classic story behind this, that began with a foul, and ended, many years later, close to five thousand miles away.

 Terence remembers former teammate, Dwayne McClain, a guy with links to my home country of Australia.
 They were teammates during the 1986 NBA season.
 The ‘D-Train’ was a standout at Villanova University, later, starring in the National Basketball League.

 It’s impossible to chat with Terence Stansbury and not talk about his three-consecutive, third-place finishes in the Slam Dunk Competition (1985 | 1986 | 1987).
 I ask Terence about the origin of his famous ‘Statue of Liberty 360′ jam and the involvement of his family and friends, in the 1985 and 1986 contests, particularly.